jimeh/git-basics/README.md

     mkdir shopping-list
     cd shopping-list

-### 2. Initialize shopping-list as a new git repository
+### 2. Initialize `shopping-list` as a new git repository

     git init

 ### 3. Create a file

-Create a file called "shopping-list.md" with the following content:
+Create a file called `shopping-list.md` with the following content:

     # My Shopping List